env3d-lessons/python-thinkcspy-chapter-04/README.md

 # Submit

 Once your program runs correctly, use pytest to verify your solution.
+Please note that I expect you to only use techniques covered in class up to chapter 4.
 If are satisified, submit your assignment using Git commands.

 ```bash